-Beyond the FR I/II classification, one can classify radio galaxies based on the extent of their radio jets which ranges from compact to giant.
-Compact radio sources exhibit jets within their host galaxy and there are many compact radio galaxy classifications: FR0s, gigahertz peaked spectrum radio sources, high frequency peaker radio sources, compact steep spectrum radio sources, and compact symmetric objects.
-Deep sensitive surveys at radio frequencies have revealed a population of radio sources that are associated with AGN and have similar core luminosity to those of FR I sources, but lack the substantial extended radio emission that FR I/II sources contain and are typically at the resolution limit of the surveys \citep[weaker by a factor of $\sim$100][]{Baldi09,Baldi15,Baldi18}.
+Beyond the FR I--II classification, one can classify radio galaxies based on the extent of their radio jets, which ranges from compact to giant.
+Compact radio sources exhibit jets within their host galaxy and there are many compact radio galaxy classifications: FR0s, gigahertz peaked spectrum radio sources, high-frequency peaker (HFP) radio sources, compact steep spectrum (CSS) radio sources, and compact symmetric objects (CSOs).
+Deep sensitive surveys at radio frequencies have revealed a population of radio sources that are associated with AGNs and have similar core luminosity to those of FR I sources, but lack the substantial extended radio emission that FR I--II sources contain and are typically at the resolution limit of the surveys \citep[weaker by a factor of $\sim$100, see][]{Baldi09,Baldi15,Baldi18}.
 These sources have been named FR0s and have extents $\lesssim$ 5 kpc typically (see \citealt{Baldi18,Odea21} for a more in depth review).
-Gigahertz peaked spectrum (GPS) sources are selected to have their radio spectra dominated by a peak in the flux density around 1 GHz \citep{Odea21}, whereas high-frequency peaker (HFP) sources peak above 5 GHz \citep{Dallacasa00,Odea21}.
-Sources that peak at frequencies below 400 MHz are called Compact Steep Spectrum (CSS) sources.
-CSS sources are not selected specifically on the basis of the location of the spectral peak \citep{Fanti90,Odea21} as GPS and HFPs and are thought to be young FR II radio galaxies \citep{Odea98}.
+Gigahertz peaked spectrum (GPS) sources are selected to have their radio spectra dominated by a peak in the flux density around 1 GHz \citep{Odea21}, whereas HFP sources peak above 5 GHz \citep{Dallacasa00,Odea21}.
+Sources that peak at frequencies below 400 MHz are called CSS sources.
+Such sources are not selected specifically on the basis of the location of the spectral peak \citep{Fanti90,Odea21} as GPS and HFPs and are thought to be young FR II radio galaxies \citep{Odea98}.
 Both GPS and HFP sources tend to have projected linear sizes less than 500 pc, while CSS sources tend to have sizes between 500 pc and 20 kpc \citep{Odea98,Fanti90,Odea21}.
-Compact radio sources or compact symmetric objects (CSOs) have been defined to be those with symmetric double-lobe radio emission and an overall size less than about 1 kpc \citep{Odea21}.
+CSOs have been defined to be those with symmetric double-lobe radio emission and an overall size less than about 1 kpc \citep{Odea21}.
 We note that it is possible for there to be overlap of FR0s with other compact classifications.
 For example, FR0s can be CSS or GPS sources \citep{Sadler14,Whittam16,Odea21}.